 The last important characteristic to consider when developing a business-to-business marketing plan is scale.
 Business-to-business companies typically have much higher quantities of orders than business-to-consumer companies.

-This means that the total costs are higher for B2B companies.
+This means that B2B companies have higher total costs.
 Customers of business-to-business organizations often wish to negotiate lower pricing or bulk discounts.
 Because of this, it’s important to have contact information for a sales rep readily available on your website.

 Conclusion